Green Apple, Beet, Carrot Relish with Ginger & Honey (A Delicious Detox)

-Lemon: used in for centuries in tribal medicine for liver health and bile flow; high in vitamins and disease-fighting phytonutrients which have been shown to scavenge free radicals (toxins) throughout the body; particularly high in citric acid shown to bind to aluminum for excretion in poop
+Lemon: used in for centuries in tribal medicine for liver health and bile flow; high in vitamins and disease-fighting phytonutrients which have been shown to scavenge free radicals (toxins) throughout the body; particularly high in citric acid shown to bind to aluminum and other heavy metals for excretion in poop.

 Let the cleansing begin!

 Prep: 10 minutes Dress: 2 minutes Total: 12 minutes Serves: 2-4

-The links below are affiliate links chosen for product quality and purity.
+The links in the recipe below are affiliate links chosen for product quality and purity.

 1 whole organic beet, peeled and grated

 1 large organic carrot or 2 medium organic carrots, grated

 1 organic green Granny Smith apple, grated or julienned

 1 organic lemon

 1 tablespoon of extra virgin olive oil

 You can use a food processor with a shredding blade or box grater to shred the veggies and fruit.
 I grate the ginger on the small grate of a box grater (all others on large grate).
 Place all grated ingredients in a medium sized bowl.
 Squeeze lemon (and any optional ingredients) over everything and toss lightly with your heaping teaspoon of raw honey until mixed.
 Mixi in any optional ingredients.
 If you want more of a relish-y vibe, you can mash a bit with potato masher or squeeze in your hands.

 Bhavsar, S. K. (n.d.).
 Investigation into Hepatoprotective Activity of Citrus limon.
 Retrieved from https://www.tandfonline.com/doi/full/10.1080/13880200701214995